Ultrasound scanUsing high-frequency sound waves to create a picture of the inside of your body

 When do I receive my results?

-You may receive some results during your procedure with a clinician, but a record of the results will be made as still pictures, which will be analysed and sent to the referring doctor as a report.
-You will then be able to discuss these in a consultation to determine whether any further scans or treatment is needed.
+You may receive some results during your procedure with a clinician, but a record of the results will be made as still pictures, which will be analysed and sent to your GP or Consultant as a report.
+You will then be able to discuss these in a consultation to determine whether any further scans or treatment is needed, and they may recommend a treatment plan for you.

 - Make a general enquiry